OpenFn/devtools/docs/deploying.md

-# Deploying to OpenFn/platform instances

-Build and testing workspace for OpenFn Language Packs
+# Extra tools for adaptors

 ## Scripts